-Audition now has an integrated, customised version of the TC Electronic Loudness Radar metre plug-in.
-Available in both the waveform and multitrack views, it provides you with information about peak, average and range levels.
+Audition now has an integrated, customized version of the TC Electronic Loudness Radar meter plug-in.
+Available in both the waveform and multitrack views, it provides you with information about peak, average, and range levels.

-To make it easier to identify tracks, a colour bar is added to the tracks.
-These colour bars are added on the left of the track header or at the bottom in the mixer panel.
-When you add a clip to a track, the clip colour changes to match that of the track.
+To make it easier to identify tracks, a color bar is added to the tracks.
+These color bars are added on the left of the track header, or at the bottom in the mixer panel.
+When you add a clip to a track, the clip color changes to match that of the track.

 You can now see in real time how the waveform looks before you apply changes.
 Or work on separate regions of a file simultaneously.
 This functionality is especially valuable when you’re working with effects that alter the duration of a clip.
 Choose View > Show Preview Editor to display the preview.

 Use Frequency Band Splitter to take one audio clip (or a selection in a clip) and make up to eight copies, where each copy contains a different frequency range found in the original clip.
 The crossover frequencies determine the split points.
 Each copy of the waveform is created as a new file and placed in the Files panel.
 You can then edit or apply effects to each band separately.

 You can now easily add, remove, and invert spectral selections made using the marquee, lasso, or paintbrush selection tools.

 To quickly align overdubbed dialogue with original production audio, use automatic speech alignment.
 Audition matches the timing of each word, even if the original audio is noisy or differs in overall length.